 CharacterSetList: string { read-only, access after open }

 The property in UnifiedPOS returns a string with a comma separated list of code page numbers.
-The application program has to parse the string to extract the code page numbers and has to convert them to integer values if needed.
+The application program must parse the string to extract the code page numbers and must convert them to integer values if needed.
 In POS for .NET, the property PosPrinter.CharacterSetList has the following method signature:

 public abstract int[] CharacterSetList